BriePowell/BriePowell/README.md

 # 👋 Hi, I’m Brie!

-<h4> Junior developer specializing in data analysis.</h4>
+<h4> Data Engineer specializing in data literacy.</h4>

-My interest in data analysis was sparked by a favorite professor while I worked towards my B.A. in Political Science.<br>
+My interest in data was sparked by a favorite professor while I worked towards my B.A. in Political Science.<br>
 No surprise, a lot of my interests touch on issues of politics and public policy, specifically, the role both have in our daily lives.<br><br>

 I believe that data plays an important role in telling complex, human stories.
 A well crafted narrative can shape the world.<br>